-QS 4.5 - 4.50 Providers must ensure there is an information board to help communication with parents and/or carers.
-Part of which should include the Providers Safe Guarding process.
-Staff information should be clearly displayed and include Key Person information. - 4.51 Displays should be meaningful to the children so they can enjoy and learn from them.
+QS 4.5 - 4.50 Childminders must ensure information and communication with parents and/or carers is effective.
+This should include the Childminders Safeguarding process. - 4.51 Displays should be meaningful to the children so they can enjoy and learn from them.
 Where possible displays should be at the children's eye level.
 Displays should predominantly be of the children's work and their learning journeys.
 8